 What happens to your recycling

-The Welsh Government has set statutory targets for recycling with a 70% target by 2025 and to be a zero waste (100% recycling) nation by 2050.
-Local authorities that fail to meet the targets could face large financial penalties.
-We are currently recycling approximately 60% in Carmarthenshire.
+The Welsh Government has set a statutory target of 70% recycling by 2025 and for Wales to be a zero waste (100% recycling) nation by 2050.
+If we fail to meet the targets, we could face large financial penalties, which will affect all of us as residents in the County.
+Wales is currently ranked third in the world for recycling, help us get to first place.

 More from Recycling, Bins and Litter